richardeigenmann/Webtrees-Docker/Readme.md

 # docker volume rm Webtrees-Data
 ```

-## Securing my data:
+## Securing your data

 The genealogy data is kept in the MySql database container that was started.
 If you stop and restart this container the data remains.
 If you delete this container the data is gone.

-To extract the genealogy data you captured in webtrees click on My page > Control panel > Family trees > Manage family trees > GEDCOM file Export > A file on your computer - continue.
+To extract the genealogy data you captured in Webtrees, click on My page > Control panel > Family trees > Manage family trees > GEDCOM file Export > A file on your computer - continue.
 This will create a gedcom file that you can keep as a backup and can later import.

 Media files that you upload are kept in the docker volume named Webrtrees-Data.
 This is mounted to the Webtrees_webserver and Webtrees_php_fpm container.
 These files will stay around for as long as the volume stays around.
 If you want to copy the images to a safe place use the `docker cp` command: